Java

 stream2->Write({std::begin(message), std::end(message)});

-7. And after all you need to integrate aether_app to your loop
+7. Lastly, you need to integrate aether_app into your loop function

 if(!aehter_app->IsExcited()){